 Supporting research in a sustainable and flexible manner, and in accordance with the criteria of scientific excellence.

 The Boehringer Ingelheim Foundation concentrates a considerable portion of its funding on the Johannes Gutenberg University of Mainz (JGU).
 Its objective in doing so is to stimulate the long-term development of excellent, internationally recognized basic research in the region.

 To this end, in 2009, the Foundation pledged to donate a total of 100 million euros that enabled the establishment of an international centre of excellence for basic research in the life sciences – the Institute of Molecular Biology (IMB) at the University of Mainz.
 This is a milestone in the history of our Foundation, of which we are particularly proud.
 With its donation the Foundation is financing the scientific activities of the IMB for ten years, until the autumn of 2020.
 From then until the middle of 2027, the Boehringer Ingelheim Foundation and the State of Rhineland-Palatinate will jointly provide the IMB's core funding, amounting to approximately 106 million euros.
 As set forth in the funding agreement, the Foundation will contribute about 54 million euros and the State about 52 million euros.

 The Foundation’s long-term commitment to the Mainz region is reflected in other projects, such as the Boehringer Ingelheim Prize.
-For almost 50 years, the Prize has honoured excellence in medical research at the University Medical Center Mainz.
+For 50 years, the Prize has honoured excellence in medical research at the University Medical Center Mainz.
 It has been endowed by the Boehringer Ingelheim Foundation since 1995.